 You must be a ChatGPT Plus subscriber

-Visit GPT Shop add the hreflang to your GPT list
+Visit the GPT Store and add the hreflang checker to your GPT list

 Start a conversation with the GPT about your hreflang implementation